 #13– Dwarf

-Next up we have the dwarf which you’ll find behind a breakable wall in the Stardew Valley mines.
-While initially, the dwarf will only speak incomprehensible dwarvish, if you give him all the dwarf scrolls, he will soon start speaking sense and will begin selling the player some useful items for mining.
-However, this character is much more than a simple merchant.
-He plays his role in an interesting story depicting the relationship between the dwarves and the shadow people.
+Next up, we have the dwarf, which you’ll find behind a breakable wall in the Stardew Valley mines.
+Initially speaking incomprehensible dwarvish, after giving him all the dwarf scrolls, he starts selling useful mining items.
+Yet, he’s not just a merchant; he’s part of a captivating story about the dwarves and the shadow people.

 This will show itself in the form of a heart event when you gain over fifty friendship points with the cave merchant when you enter the sewers.
-He may not offer a tonne of intrigue outside of this but he’s a very worthy addition to the roster of characters and each offering involving the dwarf is of high quality, plus, how can you not love his cute little face.
+He may not offer a ton of intrigue outside of this, but he’s a very worthy addition to the roster of characters, and each offering involving the dwarf is of high quality.

 #12 – Robin

-Now we have the town carpenter and one of the first Stardew Valley characters that the player will meet, Robin.
-Robin is a character that has a lot to offer to the player, you’ll be able to buy furniture for your home and upgrade your house, buy buildings for your farmstead.
-Then aside from her qualities as a merchant, she is a genuinely lovely character as well.
-She is the glue that holds her family together despite some strained relationships and represents a modern woman that doesn’t assign to normal gender roles and we are totally here for it.
+Now we have the town carpenter and one of the first Stardew Valley character players get to meet, Robin.
+She is a character that has a lot to offer.
+You’ll be able to buy furniture for your home and, upgrade your house, buy buildings for your farmstead.
+Aside from her qualities as a merchant, she is a genuinely lovely character as well.
+She is the glue that holds her family together despite some strained relationships and represents a modern woman who isn’t assigned to normal gender roles, and we are totally here for it.

-She will also randomly gift the player wood from time to time, offers a useful recipe, and even offers you a blueprint to build flute and drum blocks to spruce up your home.
+She will also randomly gift the player wood from time to time, offer a useful recipe, and even offer you a blueprint to build flute and drum blocks to spruce up your home.
 For many, Robin would have been the ideal marriage candidate and one of the most wholesome characters in the entire game.
-So for that, we place Robin in high regard.
+So, for that, we place Robin in high regard.

 #11 – Harvey

 Now we have another Batchelor, the town doctor Harvey.
-Harvey is a very shy character and one of the older bachelors in the town.
-He’s a hard man to get the hold of as he spends most of his time working and often, you won’t be able to reach him after the doctor’s office closes for the day.
+He is a shy character and one of the older bachelors in the town.
+He’s a hard man to get a hold of as he spends most of his time working, and often, you won’t be able to reach him after the doctor’s office closes for the day.
 However, if you take the time and effort to become a fixture of Harvey’s life, you’ll be treated to some interesting heart events.
-Admittedly, the first few are a little stale but after that, things pick up fast.
+Admittedly, the first few are a little stale, but after that, things pick up fast.

 #10 – Penny

-This is really sweet and most Stardew Valley players will immediately warm to the kind soul that Penny is.
+This is really sweet, and most Stardew Valley players will immediately warm to the kind soul that Penny is.
 Plus, the aesthetic changes that she brings to the home when you are married are great.
 The only aspect that may grind on players is her rather whiny nature.
-It’s not quite on Clint’s level but you can’t help but feel even without the situation with her mother, Penny would still seek aspects of her life to act as a means of keeping herself down.
-That’s just one perspective of course and overall, Penny is wonderful, if a little understated character.
+It’s not quite on Clint’s level, but you can’t help but feel even without the situation with her mother, Penny would still seek aspects of her life to act as a means of keeping herself down.
+That’s just one perspective, of course, and overall, Penny is a wonderful, if a little understated, character.

 #9– Jodi

-Now we have the full-time mother of the town, Jodi.
-Stardew Valley Players will find that they immediately warm to Jodi thanks to her pleasant demeanor, the way she cares for her children, her hard-working nature, and the fact that she will offer random gifts to the player to aid their introduction to farm life.
-This is a great introduction and Jodi only gets more pleasant to be around as you develop your relationship with her.
-You’ll be invited around for dinner, you’ll be gifted a handful of recipes and she’s easy to befriend.
+Now, we have the full-time mother of the town, Jodi.
+Stardew Valley Players will find that they immediately like Jodi thanks to her pleasant demeanor, the way she cares for her children, her hard-working nature, and the fact that she will offer random gifts to the players to aid their introduction to farm life.
+This is a great introduction, and Jodi only gets more pleasant to be around as you develop your relationship with her.
+You’ll be invited around for dinner, you’ll be gifted a handful of recipes, and she’s easy to befriend.

 #8– Leah

-In addition to this great story, Leah is an outdoorsy and laid-back girl that’s easy to get along with, her additions to your home are arguably the best looking of the entire bunch aesthetically and on top of this, she is perhaps the easiest love interest to win over.
-She loves salads, Gus sells salads in the bar at a reasonable price.
-Need we say more?
-Overall, Leah is far more than your basic art student and a great addition to Stardew Valley.
+In addition, Leah is an outdoorsy and laid-back girl who’s easy to get along with.
+Her additions to your home are arguably the best-looking of the entire bunch aesthetically, and on top of this, she is perhaps the easiest love interest to win over.
+She loves salads, and Gus sells salads in the bar at a reasonable price.
+Need I say more?
+Overall, Leah is far more than an art student and a great addition to Stardew Valley.

 #7 Sam